-Implications: Practicing the principle of Christian love has never been easy.
+Practicing the principle of Christian love has never been easy.
 Experience has proved that unloving responses to various situations are able to produce quick results.
-Love in the other hand might not produce quick results.
+Love, on the other hand, might not produce quick results.
 In the long run however it earns us three essential qualities we are required to have in order to be successful leaders.
 Jesus’ conversation with the Samaritan woman serves as a fine example here.

 Dr. John Maxwell says, “Defining moments define the leader”.
 The way a leader respond to crisis tells others what kind of a leader he is?
 Let’s compare Saul and Jonathan, two biblical men to understand this better.

 They both were leaders.
-But they responded to crisis in entirely different manner.
-In 1 Samuel 14:1-23 Jonathan and his armor bearer trusted God for victory and engaged the enemy frontlines single handedly.
-Saul in the other hand when faced with crisis consulted a spirit medium, (1 Samuel 28:1-24).
+But they responded to the crisis in an entirely different manner.
+In 1 Samuel 14:1-23 Jonathan and his armor-bearer trusted God for victory and engaged the enemy frontlines single-handedly.
+Saul in the other hand, when faced with a crisis, consulted a spirit medium, (1 Samuel 28:1-24).

 (A) Adopt ungodly solutions, (1 Samuel 28:7)